 fully vetted to get him ready for adoption and a new forever family.

-Good morning all!
-While our sweet Rocky was at the vet last week to be vaccinated, neutered and chipped we discovered that he has a loud heart murmur.
-After discussing it with 3 vets, we all agreed that we couldn’t move forward with the neuter as there was an added risk to Rocky’s safety.
-We agreed that further examination should be done by way of either a chest x-ray or an Echocardiogram/heart ultrasound.
+He was taken to the awesome folks over at Yaletown Pet Hospital and when they performed their pre-surgery check-up it was noted that he had a very loud and serious heart murmur.
+After discussions with 3 vets, we all agreed that we couldn’t move forward with the neuter as there was an added risk to Rocky’s safety.
+It was agreed that further examination should be done by way of either a chest x-ray or an echo-cardiogram/heart ultrasound.
 A chest x-ray alone will provide certain information but can be limited and not as thorough as ultrasound – although often both are done.

 We went ahead with the x-rays and echo-cardiogram/heart ultrasounds.
 The results were not good, they discovered that he has significant and serious issues with both the left and right side of his heart.
 Due to the seriousness of his heart condition, it was suggested that we do a follow up with a Canine Cardiologist along with additional testing so we know exactly what we’re dealing with, figure out the best treatment plan and keep Rocky as healthy and happy as we possibly can.
 We agreed.

 We contacted Dr. Mark Harmon, Board Certified in Veterinary Cardiology, at BluePearl Veterinary Partners in Seattle and booked an appointment.
 After more testing was done, Dr. Mark Harmon determined that Rocky’s heart condition is indeed very serious.
 Much to our heartbreak, we were made aware that Rocky could pass as soon as tomorrow, or if we’re lucky, 10 years from now.